2025 Gulf Coast blizzard: Mississippi

 Governor Tate Reeves declared a state of emergency for the state on January 19, instructing all state agencies to implement emergency plans.
 Cold weather shelters opened across the coast for those needing to get out of the weather.

 Gulfport-Biloxi International Airport was closed due to the snow on January 21.
 Up to 9 in of snow fell in Ocean Springs, which would break the Jackson County record if verified.
 Bridges across the Gulf Coast closed due to the weather, the bridges reopening by January 22.
 Schools across the coast remained closed throughout the week, giving students the entire week off.

 Alabama

-Snowfall in Babbie reached 11 in, while Mobile Regional Airport recorded 7.5 in of snowfall.
+In Bradley, 11.8 in (29.7 cm) was measured, while Mobile Regional Airport recorded 7.5 in of snowfall.
 This broke the record in the latter city of 6 in set in February 1895.
 In Mobile, the under-demolition Mobile Civic Center collapsed from the weight of the snow.